-"I've heard speculations that the family is involved in drugs, the cartel," Stardevant says.
+"I've heard speculations that the family is involved in drugs, the cartel," Stardevant said.
 "But that's just what people are saying.
 Who really knows?"

-"We've been examining every possibility, whether it be extended family members, friends," says Tucson Police Sgt.
-Maria Hawke.
+"We've been examining every possibility, whether it be extended family members, friends," Tucson police Sgt.
+Maria Hawke said.
 "We haven't ruled out anyone."

-Regardless of all the theories and speculation, this all boils down to a nine-hour window between that Friday night (April 20th) and the following Saturday morning (April 21st).
+Regardless of all the theories and speculation, this all boils down to a nine-hour window between that Friday night (April 20) and the following Saturday morning.